 \subsection{Types of scalarization}

-One can classify types on scalarization based on which property of the compact object triggers scalarization and controls the threshold of the tachyonic instability.
-As we have seen from our discussion of the model~\eqref{eq:ActionCaseI}, it is the couplings between the scalar and curvature invariants that control the onset of scalarization.
-So, if one thinks of the onset of scalarization as an instability around a spacetime of \gr, what controls the onset reduces to how curvature invariants depend on the properties of the object that curves spacetime.
+One can classify types of scalarization based on which property of the compact object triggers scalarization and controls the threshold of the tachyonic instability.
+As we saw in our discussion of the model~\eqref{eq:ActionCaseI}, it is the couplings between the scalar and curvature invariants that control the onset of scalarization.
+Therefore, if one thinks of the onset of scalarization as an instability around a spacetime of \gr, what controls the onset reduces to how curvature invariants depend on the properties of the object that curves spacetime.